Where we've featured it

 Da Mario is not the absolute best restaurant in Kensington - but it is our favourite.
 This is a proper old-school Italian joint in a Venetian-Gothic building that fans of interesting old buildings would get fizzy knickers over.
-The first thing you notice is that Da Mario’s interior is authentically and charmingly a bit rubbish and there are a lot of pictures of the late, great Princess Diana on the wall.
-The food here is homestyle Italian, with big portions of pasta and great pizzas at a semi-reasonable price.
+The first thing you notice is that Da Mario’s interior is authentically and charmingly a bit rubbish.
+And there are a lot of pictures of the late, great Princess Diana on the wall.
+The food here is homestyle Italian, with big portions of pasta and great pizzas at semi-reasonable prices.
 This is a place for everybody and worth the short walk to avoid the chain bait restaurants around Gloucester Road station.

 There’s no mistaking that you’re in west London when you eat at Da Mario.
 This spot sits at the end of a row of expensive white mansion houses, in a very cool Venetian-Gothic decorated building.
 The interior is less grandiose and a lot more chintzy than you might expect from the street - there’s even a bunch of Princess Diana memorabilia that the distant American relative you’ve probably been babysitting all day will love.
 The simple Italian menu has a big selection of pizzas and pastas, and while they may not be the best in west London, the whole experience of eating here is so homey and comforting that you’re bound to leave with a much fonder feeling about the neighbourhood as a whole.